DopraxOrg/doprax-blog/blog/2026-03-27-dnstt-unblocking-internet.md

 Because it has to chop your data into tiny pieces to fit inside DNS packets, it’s much slower than a normal VPN.

 But when every other connection method is blocked, “slow” is infinitely better than “nothing.”

+# dnstt Repo
+There are several available repos on here.
+Here's one of them: https://github.com/bugfloyd/dnstt-deploy?tab=readme-ov-file